just-injoey/Gospel-Fire/README.md

 # Gospel Fire

-Gospel Fire is a Chrome extension that brings the power of the Bible to your browser.
+Gospel Fire is a Chrome extension that brings the wisdom of the Bible to your browser.
 This extension randomly generates verses from the Bible and displays them on your screen, providing you with a daily dose of inspiration, wisdom, and spiritual guidance.

 # Features
 * Randomly generates Bible verses